isse-augsburg/control-of-composite-manufacturing-through-drl/README.md

 #### Requirements/ Installation:

 Both module simply require docker.
-If you want to create own datasets and do further experiments, a local julia and python installations and further programming knowledge are helpful.
+If you want to create own datasets and do further experiments, local julia and python installations and further programming knowledge are helpful.

 #### How set up the RtmServer: